Skip to main content

 Example contract

-Here is an example contract calling all the available x/async functions—it implements a complete interface for interacting with the module.
-You can use the contract code as a starting point for your own implementations or extend it with additional functionality.
+Here is an example contract that implements a complete interface for interacting with the module and calls all the available x/async functions .
+You can use this code as a starting point for your own implementations or extend it with additional functionality.

 // SPDX-License-Identifier: MIT